 Zacks: Global Net Lease Inc (GNL) Given Consensus Rating of “Hold” by Analysts

-In related news, Director Edward M. Jr. Weil purchased 6,000 shares of the company’s stock in a transaction on Friday, March 16th.
-The shares were bought at an average cost of $16.72 per share, for a total transaction of $100,320.00.
-Following the completion of the purchase, the director now directly owns 22,018 shares of the company’s stock, valued at approximately $368,140.96.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Corporate insiders own 0.19% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in GNL.
-BlackRock Inc. increased its stake in Global Net Lease by 6.9% in the fourth quarter.
-BlackRock Inc. now owns 6,137,702 shares of the financial services provider’s stock valued at $126,314,000 after purchasing an additional 397,416 shares during the last quarter.
-Renaissance Technologies LLC boosted its holdings in shares of Global Net Lease by 68.6% in the fourth quarter.
-Renaissance Technologies LLC now owns 528,698 shares of the financial services provider’s stock valued at $10,881,000 after acquiring an additional 215,200 shares during the period.
-Schwab Charles Investment Management Inc. boosted its holdings in shares of Global Net Lease by 40.4% in the third quarter.
-Schwab Charles Investment Management Inc. now owns 609,235 shares of the financial services provider’s stock valued at $13,337,000 after acquiring an additional 175,226 shares during the period.
-LDR Capital Management LLC acquired a new stake in shares of Global Net Lease in the fourth quarter valued at approximately $3,188,000.
-Finally, Deutsche Bank AG boosted its holdings in shares of Global Net Lease by 67.2% in the fourth quarter.
-Deutsche Bank AG now owns 340,081 shares of the financial services provider’s stock valued at $6,997,000 after acquiring an additional 136,716 shares during the period.
-Institutional investors own 48.66% of the company’s stock.

-TRADEMARK VIOLATION WARNING: “Zacks: Global Net Lease Inc (GNL) Given Consensus Rating of “Hold” by Analysts” was originally posted by Macon Daily and is owned by of Macon Daily.
-If you are accessing this article on another publication, it was copied illegally and republished in violation of United States & international trademark & copyright laws.
-The legal version of this article can be read at https://macondaily.com/2018/03/29/zacks-global-net-lease-inc-gnl-given-consensus-rating-of-hold-by-analysts-updated.html.
+COPYRIGHT VIOLATION WARNING: This article was first published by Macon Daily and is owned by of Macon Daily.
+If you are reading this article on another publication, it was copied illegally and reposted in violation of US & international copyright & trademark laws.
+The legal version of this article can be viewed at https://macondaily.com/2018/04/04/zacks-global-net-lease-inc-gnl-given-consensus-rating-of-hold-by-analysts-2-updated.html.

 Global Net Lease, Inc is a real estate investment trust.
 The Company’s business consists of owning, managing, operating, leasing, acquiring, investing in and disposing of real estate assets.
 It owns and invests in commercial properties principally in the United States, the United Kingdom and continental Europe that are then leased to companies.